aaronlng/paint-store/README.md

   - Exchange some named colors with hexadecimal color values.
   - Add some semi-transparent overlays to the banner and footer using RGBA.
   - Fill in the first color column of the swatch samples using HSL colors.

+> Project 3 in the Codecademy Web Development Course Module 4: Getting More Advanced with Design

 ## Author